Dimension and model reduction approaches for linear Bayesian inverse problems with rank-deficient prior covariances: Background

 We now introduce a special case of the linear Gaussian Bayesian inverse problem in which the unknown parameter is the initial condition of a high-dimensional linear dynamical system, and the data arise from noisy measurements of a linear system output taken after the initial time.
 Let $\mathbf{A} \in \mathbb{R}^{d \times d}$ and $\mathbf{C} \in \mathbb{R}^{d_{\mathrm{out}} \times d}$ and consider the dynamical system with state $\mathbf{x}(t)\in\mathbb{R}^d$ and output $\mathbf{y}(t)\in\mathbb{R}^{d_{\rm out}}$:

-In this work, we refer to the problem~\eqref{eq: BayesianSystem} of inferring the unknown initial condition $\mathbf{p}$ from measurements taken after $t=0$ as the \textit{Bayesian smoothing problem}.
+In this work, we refer to the problem~\eqref{eq: BayesianSystem} of inferring the unknown initial condition $\mathbf{p}$ from measurements taken after $t=0$ as the \textit{Bayesian smoothing problem}, as commonly used in the Bayesian inverse problems literature \cite{Gelb1974, Law2015DA}.
 Note that the Bayesian smoothing problem has the form~\eqref{eq: generic_IVP} and the solution~\eqref{eq: Posterior} with

 where $d_{\rm obs} = n\cdot d_{\rm out}$.
 In large-scale applications, it is often impractical to assemble the operator $\mathbf{G}$; instead the mapping between the initial condition and the measurements is only implicitly available through the time integration of the high-dimensional dynamical system~\eqref{eq: BayesianSystem_nonoise}.
 To reduce the cost of evaluating $\mathbf{G}$ in such settings, we will consider \textit{model} reduction approaches which replace the high-dimensional model~\eqref{eq: BayesianSystem_nonoise} with a lower-dimensional \textit{reduced model} in \Cref{subsec: LIS-BT,sec: Qian_rankdef,sec: PD-BT}.